Project

 Actions #4

-Updated by Jason NA almost 3 years ago
+Updated by Jason NA over 3 years ago

 I changed verbosity on client1, waited a couple of minutes then changed the verbosity on client2 and when I hit save unbound started misbehaving, I have no idea what it was doing but it wouldn't start.
 So I added unbound to service watchdog which didn't seem to make a difference.
 I had to stop client2 on the dashboard before I could connect to the internet, wait a couple of minutes and then start it again.
 At least I didn't get the bug where both client1 and client2 get the same ip address, which also leads to no internet.